Tasticoco/dai-http-infrastructure/README.md

 A reverse proxy like Traefik improves security in several ways (as we've seen in our amazing DAI lessons) :

-TODO : Actually give reasons why it's good :-)
+- Only the reverse proxy is exposed to the internet, so it's the only service that can be attacked from the outside.
+- The reverse proxy can be configured to only allow certain requests to pass through to the internal services.
+- We can manage secure HTTPS connections in the reverse proxy and the internal services don't need to worry about it.

 #### Accessing and Understanding the Traefik Dashboard:

-To access the Traefik dashboard, you can navigate to http://localhost:8080 in your web browser.
+To access the Traefik dashboard, you can navigate to http://localhost:8080/dashboard in your web browser.
 Since `--api.insecure=true` is set, it is accessible without HTTPS or authentication and for the purpose of this lab, we don't think it's very useful to make it secure as we only launch this docker on the loopback network.